 At that point, you are better off without a running HVAC system because you are not fully benefiting from the hefty bills that come with home cooling.

-2. Malfunctioning HVAC system and unutilized power
+2. Malfunctioning HVAC system

 When you block vents in your home, the entire HVAC system is forced to work harder to suck hot air into the system and expel the cold air into your rooms.